 Your body has a specific pH level for good health.
 Different areas of the body have different pH measures.
 The pH scale measures how acidic or alkaline an environment is.
 Usually your body maintains the right pH levels for different areas of the body.
 However, chronic stress can raise acidity and cause acid reflux.
 To understand why this is, you need to understand the biological responses to stress.

 When your body reacts to external threats and stresses, it is trying to protect you.
-All of your stress reactions are meant to save you from the actual threat.
+All of your stress reactions are meant to save you from the actual threat although you can treat stress with the help of cbd from weed dispensaries in Toronto.
 Your ancient ancestors needed these stress responses to keep them alive.
 The releases of stress hormones such as adrenalin were meant to stimulate the body and mind to react swiftly to threats.
 This is part of the ‘fight or flight’ response.
 Your ancient ancestors would have faced the threat of vicious beasts and enemies.
 When these external threats became apparent, the body’s physical response to stress was meant to enhance biological processes to promote the chances of survival.
 This stress response encourages alertness and focus.

 The problem with these biological responses to stress is that they aren’t as valuable as they used to be.
 Nowadays in the modern world we rarely need to actively use these ‘fight or flight’ responses.
 But we still have reason for stress.
 Although causes of stress have changed since our ancient ancestors time, our body still creates a physical and biochemical reaction to chronic stress.